 Parental Controls for Mobile Devices

 If your children are using tablets (or cell phones) for online learning, there are some free solutions you can use.
 For Android tablets, phones, and Chromebooks, you can use Google Family Link.
 Google Family Link will allow parents to view their children’s device activity, manage their apps, set time limits and bedtimes, lock the devices, and has location services.
-All of this is controlled from an app on the parent’s cell phone.
+All of this is controlled by an app on the parent’s cell phone.

 For iPhones and iPads, you can set up Family Sharing and Screen Time.
 By first setting up Family Sharing for your family, you will be able to control your children’s Screen Time from your iPhone.
 Screen Time also provides activity reports and allows you to set time limits called downtime.
 You can set it so that you have to approve app purchases and can also set time limits by app.
-Screen Time has communication limits so that you can limit who can call or text your child’s phone.
+Screen Time has communication limits so you can limit who can call or text your child’s phone.
 It also has content and privacy restrictions you can set up.

 Monitoring Mobile Devices